moshi4/COGclassifier/README.md

 ## Customize charts

 COGclassifier also provides barchart & piechart plotting scripts to customize charts appearence.
-Each script can plot the following feature charts.
+Each script can plot the following feature charts from `classifier_count.tsv`.
 See [wiki](https://github.com/moshi4/COGclassifier/wiki) for details.

 - Features of **plot_cog_classifier_barchart** script